ritterim/rimdev-blog/_posts/2016-08-31-musings-of-a-madman-sharing-contracts-between-apis-and-clients.md

 > Well, that doesn't reduce code duplication, does it?

 You would be right, not yet.
 We would have to make some modifications and write a client.
-Lets look at our modifications to jam pack the contract with helpful information.
+Let us look at our modifications to jam pack the contract with helpful information.

 ```csharp
 [Url("/phone-numbers")]